flaviovs/vault/README.md

 1. `composer install`

-2. `cp config.ini.dist config.ini`
+2. `cp vault.ini.dist vault.ini`

-3. Edit config.ini and edit/review the settings.
+3. Edit `vault.ini` and edit/review the settings.

 4. Run `php bin/install.php`.
 If everything goes well, your system is ready to be used.